YinHK-gameDev/unity-learn/camera & render pipelines/Cinemachine/README.md

 -   **Same As Follow Target**: Set the camera’s rotation to the rotation of the **Follow** target.
 -   **Hard Look At**: Keep the **Look At** target in the center of the camera frame.

+The **Noise** properties in a Virtual Camera to simulate **camera shake**.

+Cinemachine includes a **Basic Multi Channel Perlin** component, which adds Perlin noise to the movement of the Virtual Camera. **Perlin noise** is a technique to compute random movement with a natural behavior.

+The Basic Multi Channel Perlin component applies a noise profile.
+A noise profile is an Asset that defines the behavior of noise over time.
+Cinemachine includes a few noise profile assets.
+You can edit these and create your own.

+To apply noise:

+1. Select your Virtual Camera in the Scene window.

+2. In the Inspector, use the **Noise** drop-down menu to choose **Basic Multi Channel Perlin**.

+3. In **Noise Profile**, choose an existing profile asset or create your own profile.

+4. Use **Amplitude Gain** and **Frequency Gain** to fine-tune the noise.

 ### Setting up Virtual Cameras
 In your project, organize your Scene Hierarchy to have a **single Unity camera** with a **CinemachineBrain component** and **many Virtual Cameras**.